World Demise

 World Demise is the fourth album by American death metal band Obituary.
 It was released on September 6, 1994.
 A music video was made for the track "Don't Care".

 Production

-Of note, World Demise was the last album recorded with long-time producer Scott Burns.
+Of note, World Demise was the last album recorded with long-time producer Scott Burns until Frozen in Time.

 Musical style

 While remaining, at the core, a death metal band, there's definite changes in Obituary's overall sound.
 World Demise has, in general, a slower pace and more groove-oriented beats.
 The band also increased the use of sampling.